rm511130/Tanzu-Workshop-TKGI/README.md

 - It takes a minute to create a load balancer and to expose a K8s service, so let's first test if there is a pod running the `rmeira/fact` container image using the following commands:

 ```
-kubectl get pods
+kubectl get pods -w
 ```
-- If you see that your `fact` pod is up and running, please proceed with the following commands:
+- If you see that your `fact` pod has a `STATUS` of `running`, please use `CTRL-C` to cancel the command above and proceed with the following commands:

 ```
 pod_name=$(kubectl get pods | grep fact | awk '{ print $1 }'); echo $pod_name